haroldship/masters-thesis-knowledge-info/README.md

 ### TODO

- - [ ] Results: all subsections: compare peak, centroid, etc in each section briefly
- - [ ] Results: all subsections: compare selectors.
- - [ ] Results: all subsections: make more clear MISE chart discussion is for all selectors, etc
  - [ ] Theory: (and everywhere) lambda_i used for intensity AND for index: change intensity to lambda_I/lambda_P
  - [ ] Introduction: define "statistical properties"
  - [ ] Theoretical background: describe rejection sampling